L&D employees using an LMS integration

 Which employees should be matched with a mentor?

-Ideally, all employees will have a mentor at some point in their career, but certain employees benefit more from being paired with mentors:
+Ideally, all employees will have a mentor at some point in their career, but certain employees benefit more from mentor matching than others:

 • New hires can be paired with a mentor during onboarding to learn the ropes and create social connections with other employees.